🚀 Getting Started with Astro for Beginners

 Inside the

-directory, create a new file namedabout.astro
+src/pages/directory, create a new file namedabout.astro. -

 Add the following content:

---- title: "About Us" --- <h1>{title}</h1> <p>Welcome to our website!</p>
+--- title: "About Us" --- <h1>{title}</h1> <p>Welcome to our website!</p> -

 Visit http://localhost:3000/about to see your new page in action.